nosajio/nlx/README.md

 [![NPM version](https://img.shields.io/npm/v/nlx.svg)](https://npmjs.org/package/nlx)

-NLx is a lightweight query library for GPT4.
+NLx is a lightweight query library for querying GPT4.
 By using a query interface, NLx can classify for you, pattern match, and perform complex logic from a simple function call.

 ## 🪄 Demo